jet/equinox/DOCUMENTATION.md

 - `Found` - (if there are multiple writers and/or we don't have a cached version) - for the minimal possible cost (a point read, not a query), we have all we need to establish the state:-
     `i`: a version number
     `e`: events since that version number
-    `u`: unfolded (auxiliary) events computed at the same time as the batch of events was sent (aka projections/snapshots) - (these enable us to establish the `state` without further queries or roundtrips to load and fold all preceding events)
+    `u`: unfolded (auxiliary) events computed at the same time as the batch of events was sent (aka inforamlly as snapshots) - (these enable us to establish the `state` without further queries or roundtrips to load and fold all preceding events)

 ## Building a state from the Storage Model and/or the Cache